 Visit a Safe Haven in person or virtually

 Safe Havens are staffed by mental health experts.
 They offer adults who are experiencing a mental health crisis and who do not need medical attention an out of hours alternative to A&E 365 days a year.
 You do not need an appointment.
-More information on the Safe Haven website.
+Get more information on the Safe Haven website.

 CYP Havens for children and young people

 CYP Havens are safe spaces where children and young people aged 10-18 years can talk about worries and mental health in a confidential and supportive environment.
-Information about opening times is on the Safe Haven website.
+Get more information about CYP Havens.

 Other mental health helplines